Pretraining with hierarchical memories: separating long-tail and common knowledge: Training details

 \section{Training details}

 In this section, we provide the training details of all experiments.
 All experiments in the paper are conducted using the OpenLM~\citep{openlm} repository\footnote{\url{https://github.com/mlfoundations/open_lm}}.
 The training data is DCLM-Baseline~\citep{NEURIPS2024_19e4ea30}.
 Rotary Positional Embedding (RoPE)~\citep{su2024roformer} is used to encode positions in queries and keys before the attention module, with a frequency of $100{,}000$.
 For all training jobs, anchor and memory parameters are stored in BFloat16 precision and trained with PyTorch Fully Sharded Data Parallelism (FSDP) using AdamW optimizer ($\beta_1=0.9, \beta_2=0.95$) and gradient clipping to 1.0.
+We use NVIDIA H100 GPUs for all experiments in this paper.